WhatsHalal/handbook/our-rituals.md

 Weekly, every Thursday, check-ins are conducted to manage the speed of done.
 Engineers are expected to push to staging at 3pm and QA/QC Engineers will check against user stories to conclude whether a story is considered done.

-## Weekly Donuts
+## Bi-Weekly Donuts

-Weekly, every Friday, **Donut** slackbot will pair you with a random person in the company for virtual coffee at 3pm Singapore time zone.
+Bi-Weekly, every Monday, **Donut** slackbot will pair you with a random person in the company for virtual coffee at 9am Singapore time zone.
 Use hangouts, facetime or telegram video to do a live call for 15 to 30 mins.
-Strictly no work talk.
-Spend some time to share about your hobby, family or cat.
-These weekly routine is designed to improve team bonding for remote teams.
+Work talk is allowed but should be a lesser weightage.
+Spend more time to share about your hobby, family or cat.
+These bi-weekly routine is designed to improve team bonding for remote teams.

 ## Small Batch Push (SBP)